commercetools/commercetools-sync-java/docs/usage/SHOPPING_LIST_SYNC.md

 If you have custom requirements for the sphere client creation, have a look into the [Important Usage Tips](IMPORTANT_USAGE_TIPS.md).

 2. The sync expects a list of `ShoppingList`s that have their `key` fields set to be matched with shopping lists in the target CTP project.
-The customers in the target project need to have the `key` fields set, otherwise they won't be matched.
+The shopping lists in the target project need to have the `key` fields set, otherwise they won't be matched.

 3. Every shopping list may have a reference to their [Type](https://docs.commercetools.com/api/projects/shoppingLists#set-custom-type) of their custom fields.